joelcancela/S5_PEP_ARMv7/README.md

-# ArmM0ROM
+# ARM-M0 ROM & RAM generator
 This is a configuration file generator for Logisim.<br>

 It allows to generate configuration files for RAM and ROM components.

-It was made to support some ARM M0 instructions [more details here](doc/instructions.md).
+It was made to support some ARM-M0 instructions [more details here](doc/instructions.md).

 ## How to use